-Akureyri is the first town we mention which is located far away from the Reykjavík but it is often named the capital of the North, stating its significance and size compared to the other settlements in the North.
-It is a town of history, of arts, of skiing, of amazing cuisine and of Brynja ice cream, the best in the biz.
+Akureyri is the first town we mention which is located far away from Reykjavík but it is often named the capital of the North, stating its significance and size compared to the other settlements in the North.
+It is a town of history, arts, skiing, amazing cuisine and Brynja ice cream, the best in the biz.
 Akureyri is one of those towns you can visit over and over again and still manage to discover something new and see it in a totally new light.
 It plays an important part in Iceland’s history and has been a trading post for centuries.

 In winter Icelanders flock to Akureyri to test the slopes of Hlíðarfjall and in summer they occupy the local swimming pool renowned for being one of the best in Iceland.
 The people of Akureyri are also known for their love of the french fry but they pretty much put it on anything, inside hamburgers and into hot dog buns.
 But, once you try it, it isn’t hard to see why!

 Garðabær is the town between Hafnarfjörður and Kópavogur, still located within the capital region.
 It is known for its extravagant houses and being home to some of the richest people in Iceland.
 Just recently the locals have started opening up restaurants and cafés with delicious food but it isn’t long ago that the only place to get a restaurant meal in Garðabær was in IKEA.